 If you have a smart phone here are some recommendations to help you in your Mongolian study.
-Unfortunately, none of these are for beginners but if you are ready then check them out.
+Only Suryaa is meant for students of Mongolian.
+But if you have a little bit of a foundation, check out the others as well.
+Suryaa and Chimee are both put out by StudyMongolian.net.

 Practice your reading and writing by sending messages to your Mongolian friends.
 The messages are sent as images so that the vertical script will display correctly.
 It works best if you also have WeChat installed on your phone.
 There is no iPhone version yet.